asunson/cell-quantifier/ReadMe.md

 Windows uses backslashes ("\\") whereas Macs use foward slashes ("/")

-Then, making sure that python is properly installed, double click the shortcut labeled "cell quantifier".
+Then, making sure that python is properly installed, double click the shortcut labeled `cell quantifier`.
 It will open up a command prompt to run the program.

 The program should start up and display the first image to be quantified.
 Initially, it will detect as many cells as possible based on the default threshold and minimum area values.
 Manual controls can be used to modify values and add/remove cells.